-Assessment of the internal financial controls environment of the Company was undertaken during the year which covered verification of entity level controls, process level controls and IT controls, identification, assessment and definition of key business processes and analysis of risk control matrices, etc. The risk control matrices are reviewed on a yearly basis and control measures are tested and documented on a quarterly basis.
+Assessment of the internal financial controls of the Company was undertaken during the year which covered verification of entity level controls, process level controls and IT controls, identification, assessment and definition of key business processes and analysis of risk control matrices, etc. The risk control matrices are reviewed on a yearly basis and control measures are tested and documented on a quarterly basis.
 Reasonable Financial Controls are operative for all the business activities of the Company and no material weakness in the design or operation of any control was observed.

-Nonetheless your Company recognises that any internal control framework, no matter how well designed, has inherent limitations and accordingly, regular audits and review processes ensure that such systems are reinforced on an ongoing basis.
+Nonetheless your Company recognizes that any internal control framework, no matter how well designed, has inherent limitations and accordingly, regular audits and review processes ensure that such systems are reinforced on an ongoing basis.

-The audit committee reviews reports submitted by the management and audit reports submitted by internal auditors and statutory auditors.
-Suggestions for improvement are considered and the audit committee follows up on corrective action.
-The audit committee also meets Company's statutory auditors to ascertain, inter alia, their views on the adequacy of internal control systems and keeps the board of directors informed of its major observations periodically.
+The Audit Committee reviews reports submitted by the management and audit reports submitted by Internal Auditors and Statutory Auditors.
+Suggestions for improvement are considered and the Audit Committee follows up on corrective action.
+The Audit Committee also meets Company's statutory auditors to ascertain, inter-alia, their views on the adequacy of internal control systems and keeps the board of directors informed of its major observations periodically.

-The management has assessed the effectiveness of the company's internal control over financial reporting as of March 31, 2023.
+The management has assessed the effectiveness of the company's internal control over financial reporting as of March 31, 2024.

 M/s.
-Mukund M. Chitale, the statutory auditors of your Company have audited the financial statements included in this annual report and have issued a report on the internal financial control over financial reporting (as defined in section 143 of Companies Act 2013).
+Mukund M. Chitale, the Statutory Auditors of your Company have audited the financial statements for the year under review which are in part of this annual report and have issued a report on the internal financial control over financial reporting (as defined in section 143 of Act).

-Based on its evaluation (as defined in section 177 of Companies Act 2013), the audit committee has concluded that, as of March 31, 2023, our internal financial controls were adequate and operating effectively.
+Based on its evaluation (as defined in section 177 of Act), the Audit Committee has concluded that, as of March 31, 2023, our internal financial controls were adequate and operating effectively.